1. Location & Getting There

 – Stay on marked paths

-– Do not leave litter
+– Do not leave any litter

 – Do not pick fruit or grapes

-– Respect nature and wildlife
+– Respect and protect the natural environment and wildlife